Student Opportunities in the Department of Economics & Management

 Listed below are student opportunities specific to the Department of Economics and Management, Student Awards from the Department of Economics and Management and All-College Opportunities particularly appropriate for majors in our department.

-The Network One of the principal advantages of attending a small liberal arts college is that alumni are often very supportive of the college and willing to help students from their alma mater.
+One of the principal advantages of attending a small liberal arts college is that alumni are often very supportive of the college and willing to help students from their alma mater.
 Beloit College alumni are especially helpful.
 The Department has developed over the years a rich "network" of alumni who actively provide assistance to our majors.
 This informal network convenes as a formal Network each February at Econ Day in Chicago.

-Econ Day, formally called the Annual Alumni Economics Reunion,' has begun at 7:00 am at the corner of Emerson and College Streets for more than twenty years.
+Formally called the Annual Alumni Economics Reunion,' Econ Day has begun at 7:00 am at the corner of Emerson and College Streets for more than twenty years.
 Forty junior and senior economics majors board a bus, along with their professors, to journey to Chicago to meet alumni and to consider life after Beloit All junior and senior majors are invited to this all day briefing given by distinguished alumni who provide information on: getting your first job, career paths, the value of graduate school, and specific information on occupations and companies.
 The trips focus on particular segments of the economy each year.
 We are on a three year cycle of exploring, in turn, the financial industry, self employment and family business, and manufacturing.
 The alumni who participate in these events are unfailingly generous with their time and advice.
 You can, in the course of a day, ask practical questions ranging from how to get an interview to what it is like to be a company president?

 This event normally takes place during the first two to four weeks of the winter term.
 You will be notified in December about the details.